 Definition of Dodd-Frank Act

-In 2010, the US Congress passed the Dodd-Frank Wall Street reform act, the largest financial regulation overhaul since the 1930s.
+In 2010, the US Congress passed the Dodd-Frank Wall Street Reform and Consumer Protection Act, the largest financial regulation overhaul since the 1930s.

 Named after its Democratic sponsors in Congress, Senator Chris Dodd and Representative Barney Frank, the law aimed at preventing a repeat of the 2008 financial crisis.